bherrmann7/quiz/README.md

 A ClojureScript/Clojure application which presents the user with an image and then 5 choices.
 For example, a presidential deck would show a president and ask the user to choose the correct name.

+# The Story

+I wanted to tinker with clojure and clojurescript.
+I thought a quiz app would be good for learning stuff.

 # how to initialize and run project (as a developer)

  - create mysql database